 Turkestan:

-Expect a disappointment, particularly coming from Uzbekistan.
-For one, the main mausoleum is under restoration (Nov ’19).
-In fact, the entire pilgrimage site is being renovated and we expect it to turn into one big Disney-type affair.
+We were disappointed, but then we had seen the great architectural pieces in Uzbekistan… Additionally, the main mausoleum was under restoration (Nov ’19).
+In fact, the entire pilgrimage site was being renovated and we expect it to turn into one big Disney-type affair.
 If that’s what you like, go.
-If not, head to Uzbekistan and find the ‘real’ mausoleum treasures in Samarkand and Bukhara.
+If not, head to Uzbekistan and find the true mausoleum treasures in Samarkand and Bukhara.

 We found Aralsk a depressing town, but bad weather made have added to that feeling.
 No matter the weather, the story of the Aral Sea dying is tragic.
-However, it’s partly being brought back to life and that story is fascinating and I’m glad we went there.
+However, it’s partly being brought back to life and that story is fascinating and I’m glad we paid it a visit.

 Read More: A Rainy Day in Aralsk; a Random Day in Overlanding